 EAT & DRINK

-Ok, so we didn’t actually get to eat at most of these places.
+Ok, so we didn’t actually get to eat at some of these places.
 In Scotland, nothing is open on bank holidays or weekends…and those are basically the only times we travel.
 Anyway, I thought I would share them in case you get the chance to go.
 Visit Outer Hebrides website and their Eat Drink Hebrides Trail was a great resource for finding these!

 Croft 36 | This cute honesty farm stand is located right near the wigwams we stayed in on Harris.
 I think we tried to go on a Friday and it was closed, so maybe it would be best to call ahead.
 According to their website (linked above), they now do meal delivery with pre-booking as well!